Other Names: Zithromax, Zmax, azithromycin dihydrate

 - Genital ulcer disease.

-- infections of the urethra, cervix, throat, tonsils, and skin.
+- Infections of the urethra, cervix, throat, tonsils, and skin.

 - Toxoplasma gondii encephalitis (also called toxoplasmosis).

-- Disseminated MAC disease.
+- Disseminated Mycobacterium avium complex (MAC) disease.

 - Bacterial enteric infections, including campylobacteriosis and shigellosis.